Sometimes it takes a while for inspiration to strike — and that’s where browsing the best sewing blogs can fuel your next idea.

 Her blog brings a whole host of techniques, tips and tutorials to the table to enable you to sew garments inspired by haute couture designers like Hermes and Chanel.

-The site features an excellent list of online resources for couture sewing and reviews on helpful sewing gadgets.
+The site features an excellent list of online resources for couture sewing and reviews on helpful sewing gear.
 This is a super site for ambitious or experienced sewers.

 Which do you think are the best sewing blogs?